For Parents and Family

 - Exposes students to new ways of thinking about the world and their home country.

-- Promotes intercultural competency skills and promotes greater confidence, independence, and self-sufficiency.
+- Promotes intercultural competency skills and promotes greater confidence, independence, and self-sufficiency, skills that are highly valued by future employers.

 - Develops or improves foreign language skills.